gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/plant-succession.md

 #### Significance of Plant Succession

-* Succession is a dynamic process.
-Hence an ecologist can access and study the seral stages of a plant community found in a particular area.
-* The knowledge of ecological succession helps to understand the controlled growth of one or more species in a forest.
-* Utilizing the knowledge of succession, even dams can be protected by preventing siltation.
-* It gives information about the techniques to be used during reforestation and afforestation.
-* It helps in the maintenance of pastures.
-* Plant succession helps to maintain species diversity in an ecosystem.
-* Patterns of diversity during succession are influenced by resource availability and disturbance by various factors.
-* Primary succession involves the colonization of habitat of an area devoid of life.
-* Secondary succession involves the reestablishment of a plant community in disturbed area or habitat.
-* Forests and vegetation that we come across all over the world are the result of plant succession.
+- Succession is a dynamic process.
+Hence an ecologist can access and study the seral stages of a plant community found in a particular area.- The knowledge of ecological succession helps to understand the controlled growth of one or more species in a forest.- Utilizing the knowledge of succession, even dams can be protected by preventing siltation.- It gives information about the techniques to be used during reforestation and afforestation.- It helps in the maintenance of pastures.- Plant succession helps to maintain species diversity in an ecosystem.- Patterns of diversity during succession are influenced by resource availability and disturbance by various factors.- Primary succession involves the colonization of habitat of an area devoid of life.- Secondary succession involves the reestablishment of a plant community in disturbed area or habitat.- Forests and vegetation that we come across all over the world are the result of plant succession.

 ##### Summary